Molinari Media PBC to launch FINTECH.TV-India

 He serves as the India CEO of 5th Element Group, a global impact management consultancy, and had earlier served as Head of Trade Sales in Delhi NCR for Tata Sky, India's leading direct broadcast satellite television provider.
 Pratik is also the Global Youth Lead of Dream Tank - a worldwide 1 billion youth movement.
 Among his many accolades and accomplishments, he has been named a Greenbiz Global 30 under 30, BP scholar, World Economic Forum Global Shaper, Ambassador at One Young World, Asia's top 50 voices by Earth Day Network, and a Climate Reality Leader by Al Gore.

 "I am thrilled to join Molinari Media and expand its global media footprint.
-I have met amazing people in India developing incredible solutions in the Sustainability and Impact space and I'm excited to share and amplify these stories on our shows and platform which will help the general public gain deeper understanding surrounding the issues and credible solutions," said Pratik Gauri.
+I have met amazing people in India developing incredible solutions in the Sustainability and Impact space and I'm excited to share and amplify these stories on our shows and platform which will help the general public gain deeper understanding surrounding the issues and credible solutions," said Pratik Gauri in conversation with Digpu News.
 The content produced in India will be featured in FINTECH.TV's coverage from NYSE, Nasdaq, London Stock Exchange, and other exchanges from across the world.

 At the heart of this partnership is also to engage the private sector in partnering to help realize the Sustainable Development Goals.
 It will expand Molinari's broadcast base and loyal viewership in the financial and blockchain community.
 This story is provided by Digpu.
 ANI will not be responsible in any way for the content of this article.
 (ANI/Digpu)